MichaelMagdyKhairElSaid/MichaelMagdyKhairElSaid/README.md

 ## Hi, I’m Michael Magdy
-- 👀 I’m interested in programming and lifelong learning
+- 👀 I am passionate about programming and committed to lifelong learning in a rapidly changing world.
 - 🌱 I’m currently learning docker
+- ⚒️ I’m currently on the workFlow app for managing the company's everyday tasks
 - 📫 How to reach me michaelkhairelsaid@gmail.com